You are listening to the Sean Hannity Radio Show Podcast.

 I know she's a hardcore liberal.

-Now she put out a statement denying she gave debate questions.
+And she put out a statement denying she gave debate questions.

-Four dead Americans used it as an excuse not to talk about her emails.
+Four Dead Americans used it as an excuse not to talk about her emails.

-And of course, the campaign was also caught discussing it all with the Department of Justice.
+And, of course, the campaign was also caught discussing it all with the Department of Justice.

 We're cooked.

-You elect the you it's it's such a conspiracy at such a high level, it exposes such deep corruption.
+It's such a conspiracy at such a high level.

 And what I said eight years ago is more relevant today than when I told you then.